 Without a doubt, one of the differentials of this new era will be interpersonal skills and emotional intelligence.
 Collaboration with clients, suppliers, competitors, partners, public bodies and multidisciplinary teams will be pivotal points of the profession.
 The client will be the absolute center of the corporate legal universe, and the realities with which we will work will become increasingly complex and multidisciplinary.
 For this reason, the development of critical thinking and problem solving, combined with decision making, will be the most in-demand skills.

 In short, the new legal world requires a new profile: the “liquid lawyer.”
 This is a flexible professional capable of adapting to changing realities and environments, who can work in person and remotely, and is comfortable working with multiple legal systems.
 The liquid lawyer understands the immense technological possibilities at their disposal and is able to work with data and metrics.
 In a world that is constantly changing, they are able to make decisions with creativity, and lead their team on an unprecedented adventure.

-Carlos is the current General Manager and Vice Dean of IE Law School.
+Carlos is the Former General Manager and Vice Dean of IE Law School.
 With an expert knowledge of the legal industry, Carlos has worked for over 20 years transforming the sector, exploring new ways of offering legal services, and developing new professional skills.
 Carlos teaches Talent Management courses for several executive programs, as well as Human Resources courses at IE Business School.
 Carlos holds a law degree from the University of Oviedo, and completed a Master in Human Resources and a Master in Legal Consultancy at IE Business School.